-First, it must be said that Paul was a Jew and not a Greek or gentile.
-But beyond that, Dussel points here to the common point between the Jewish and the Greek people, point that differentiates them from Western Christians: both had access to the “source” -the first, to the revelation of the Scripture, and the latter of philosophy.
-In Dussel’s eyes, this proximity to the source makes those peoples more vulnerable to the danger of enclosure in themselves, as they did, maybe in an attempt “protect” their possession.
+First, it must be noted that Paul was a Jew and not a Greek or a gentile.
+Nonetheless, Dussel does identify a quality shared by the Jewish and Greek peoples which differentiates them from Western Christians.
+According to him, both had access to the “source”: the Jews to the revelation of Scripture, and the Greeks to early philosophy.
+In Dussel’s eyes, this proximity to the source makes these two peoples more vulnerable to the danger of insulating or isolating themselves within their nations, as they did, perhaps, in order to “protect” their possession of the source.

-In these two paragraph of his diary we have a glimpse into two key motifs that will stand at the core of Dussel’s theological and philosophical argument in his book El humanismo semita: 1.
-The emphasizes on the Hebrew -and not Greek- origin of the Christian system of thought, and 2.
-A strong criticism to the nationalistic direction taken by Judaism, which he sees as a deviation from the original Hebrew message .
+These two paragraph of his diary offer a glimpse into two key motifs that later serve as the core of Dussel’s theological and philosophical argument in his book, El Humanismo Semita: first, the emphasis on the Hebrew, not Greek, origins of the Christian system of thought; and second, a strong criticism of the nationalistic direction taken by Judaism, which he considers a deviation from the original Hebrew message .

-A curious detail relevant to our topic is that on his last day in Thessaloniki, Dussel went to visit the local synagogue.
-He was excited to be standing at the front of the synagogue in which two thousand years ago Paul the Apostle preached the Christian message to the local Jews.
-But this time, for his disappointment, the synagogue was closed.
+A curious detail relevant here is that, on his last day in Thessaloniki, Dussel went to visit the local synagogue.
+He was excited to be standing in front of the synagogue in which two thousand years ago Paul the Apostle had preached the Christian message to the local Jews.
+But to his disappointment, the synagogue was closed.
 “I would have liked to know the synagogue and speak a little Hebrew,” he wrote in his diary, “at least I have prayed at the door.”
-No mention is made of the fact that the greatest majority of the sixty thousand members of the Jewish community in Thessaloniki before the Nazi occupation of Greece, were deported to Auschwitz eighteen years before Dussel’s arrival, leaving the community almost extinct.
-That may have been the reason he found the synagogue closed and no Jews to talk Hebrew with.
-His lack of any mention of this historical event may illustrate two tendencies that were crystallizing in him.
+Dussel makes no mention of the fact that the great majority of the sixty thousand members of the Jewish community in Thessaloniki before the Nazi occupation of Greece had been deported to Auschwitz eighteen years before his arrival, leaving the community almost entirely wiped out.
+That may have been the reason he found the synagogue closed and no Jews with whom to talk Hebrew.
+The lack of any mention of this historical fact may illustrate two tendencies that were crystallizing in him.

-First, Dussel’s interest in the Jews and Judaism was reduced mostly to the ancient, Biblical Jews, and as a source of philosophical knowledge.
-Contemporary Jews were never seen by Dussel as partners or real interlocutors.
-We saw this attitude at least twice in Dussel’s life until this point: one, in his youth in Mendoza, where, as addressed in the first chapter, there was a considerable Jewish community with which Dussel never thought to come into contact (at least there is no record of that).
+First, Dussel’s interest in Jews and Judaism was focused narrowly on the ancient, Biblical Jews.
+Contemporary Jews were never perceived by Dussel as a source of philosophical knowledge, or as partners or real interlocutors in philosophical debate.
+This attitude had already been reflected before in Dussel’s life.
+During his youth in Mendoza, where there was a sizable Jewish community, Dussel never considered making contact with Jews (at least there is no record of any such interaction).

-Second, in his years in Israel, where his daily interactions with Jews did not leave almost any traces in his diaries or letters.
-Also the Holocaust did not draw his attention in that period.
-A couple of days after his note from Thessaloniki, already from Vienna, he showed signs of this lack of awareness of recent historical events, when he wrote about Austria as the ideal society.
-In that entry, he described how amazed he was with the Austrian people for their “profound spiritual health, their beauty and goodness in their customs, clearness and culture… I think it is one of the few countries, along with a Hungary or Poland, in which the name ‘Christians’ would not clash with popular customs ... not so in many other Western nations.”
-No mention at all can be found of, for example, on the enthusiastic participation of the Austrians in the Nazi regime.
+Second, there are almost no traces in his diary of any interactions with Jews while he was in Israel on his pilgrimages, although he came into contact with them on a daily basis.
+In addition, the Holocaust did not draw his attention in that period.
+A few days after his note from Thessaloniki, when he had already arrived in Vienna, his apparent lack of awareness of recent historical events was evident in a diary entry in which he wrote about Austria as the ideal society.
+In that entry, he described how amazed he was with the Austrian people for their “profound spiritual health, their beauty and the goodness in their customs, clearness and culture… I think it is one of the few countries, along with Hungary or Poland, in which the name ‘Christians’ would not clash with popular customs ... not so in many other Western nations.”
+No mention at all can be found, for example, of Austrians’ enthusiastic participation in the Nazi regime.